CHETHAN-CS/ARTPARK-Project/README.md

 ## RUN

-TO run the complete project in Normal PC Follow these steps in anaconda promt:
+TO run the complete project in Normal PC Follow these steps in anaconda prompt:

 1. Go to project directory (If you are not in)
 2. RUN project